SergeyGorchakov/latex-template/README.md

 # Latex template

-This template allows you to create latex documents with using Docker.
+This template allows you to create latex documents with using devcontainer.

 ## Requirements